 1. Introduction – starting DNS setup

-If you already have DNS set for your website, then move the site to Cloudflare (by changing nameservers to Cloudflare’s), Cloudflare will automatically import all the DNS settings (so you won’t have to start from scratch).
+If you already have DNS set for your website, and then move the site to Cloudflare (by changing nameservers to Cloudflare’s), Cloudflare will automatically import all the DNS settings (so you won’t have to start from scratch).

 2. Cloudflare DNS settings